-Dr. Ulf Stein is a Senior Fellow at Ecologic Institute in Berlin, where he coordinates the institute's water activities.
+Dr. Ulf Stein is a Senior Fellow at Ecologic Institute in Berlin, where he coordinates the Institute's work in the field of water.
 He joined Ecologic Institute in 2011, drawing on more than 10 years of professional experience in academic research and knowledge dissemination.
 His work focuses on the assessment and improvement of European Union (EU) and German water policies and the sustainable management of water resources, particularly with regard to environmental planning, climate change adaptation, aquatic biodiversity and ecosystem services, as well as governance.
-Ulf Stein is a native German speaker, is fluent in English and has knowledge of Spanish, Danish, and Russian.
+Ulf Stein is a native German speaker, fluent in English and has knowledge of Spanish, Danish and Russian.

 Ulf Stein has managed and participated in more than 20 projects including large-scale research projects for various European and national institutions.
 In addition, he was a member of the European Topic Centre on Inland Coastal and Marine waters (ETC-ICM) as well as the European Topic Centre on Biological Diversity (ETC-BD) for several years.
 Ulf Stein is an experienced and passionate GIS analyst.
-Within the last ten years, he has conducted various geospatial analyses and supported the implementation of the INSPIRE directive.
+Over the last decade, he has performed various geospatial analyses and supported the implementation of the INSPIRE Directive.